andrew/ultimate-awesome/README.md

 - [awesome-quick-dev](https://github.com/bfchengnuo/awesome-quick-dev) - 收集各类开源快速开发框架、常用库与小工具。.
 - [awesome-wax](https://github.com/blocdraig/awesome-wax) - 👑 A curated list of awesome resources related to the WAX Blockchain.
 - [awesomecryptocurrency](https://github.com/bobquest33/awesomecryptocurrency) - Awesome List to Learn about Blockchain & Cryptocurrency.
+- [awesome-aws](https://github.com/brandonhimpfen/awesome-aws) - A curated list of awesome tools, guides, open-source libraries, and educational resources for Amazon Web Services (AWS).
 - [awesome-business-intelligence](https://github.com/brandonhimpfen/awesome-business-intelligence) - A curated list of tools, platforms, frameworks, and learning resources for Business Intelligence (BI).
 - [awesome-cicd](https://github.com/brandonhimpfen/awesome-cicd) - A curated list of tools, platforms, frameworks, practices, and learning resources for Continuous Integration and Continuous Delivery/Deployment (CI/CD).
-- [awesome-cybersecurity](https://github.com/brandonhimpfen/awesome-cybersecurity) - A curated list of high-quality cybersecurity resources, tools, frameworks, and communities to protect systems, networks, and data.
 - [awesome-daos](https://github.com/brandonhimpfen/awesome-daos) - A curated list of awesome resources, platforms, tools, frameworks, and educational content related to Decentralized Autonomous Organizations (DAOs).
 DAOs are organizations represented by rules encoded as smart contracts, enabling decentralized decision-making and governance.
 - [awesome-economics](https://github.com/brandonhimpfen/awesome-economics) - A curated list of datasets, tools, models, institutions, and learning resources for economics.
 - [awesome-e-government](https://github.com/brandonhimpfen/awesome-e-government) - A curated list of tools, platforms, policies, and projects that enable digital transformation in public services and governance.
-- [awesome-generative-ai](https://github.com/brandonhimpfen/awesome-generative-ai) - A curated list of tools, models, datasets, papers, and resources related to generative artificial intelligence.
+- [awesome-figma](https://github.com/brandonhimpfen/awesome-figma) - A curated list of awesome Figma plugins, tools, templates, resources, and community links to boost your design workflow.
 - [awesome-go](https://github.com/brandonhimpfen/awesome-go) - A curated list of awesome Go resources and tips to help you become a more productive and proficient Go developer.
+- [awesome-iac](https://github.com/brandonhimpfen/awesome-iac) - A curated list of awesome tools, frameworks, practices, and resources for Infrastructure as Code (IaC).
 - [awesome-ocaml](https://github.com/brandonhimpfen/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
+- [awesome-open-data](https://github.com/brandonhimpfen/awesome-open-data) - A curated list of high-quality open data resources, tools, platforms, and projects across domains.
 - [awesome-python](https://github.com/brandonhimpfen/awesome-python) - A curated list of awesome frameworks, libraries, tools, and resources for Python programming.
+- [awesome-typescript](https://github.com/brandonhimpfen/awesome-typescript) - A curated list of tools, libraries, frameworks, and resources for TypeScript.
+- [awesome-web-design](https://github.com/brandonhimpfen/awesome-web-design) - A curated list of awesome resources, tools, books, and inspiration for web designers.
-- [awesome-terraform](https://github.com/brandonhimpfen/awesome-terraform) - A curated list of awesome Terraform modules, tools, resources, and learning material.
+- [awesome-zero-knowledge-proofs](https://github.com/brandonhimpfen/awesome-zero-knowledge-proofs) - A curated list of awesome libraries, tools, frameworks, and resources for Zero-Knowledge Proofs (ZKPs) including zk-SNARKs, zk-STARKs, and other privacy-preserving cryptographic protocols.
 - [awesome-engineering](https://github.com/briancorbinxyz/awesome-engineering) - Personally curated and opinionated collection of awesome engineering, coding & setup links & useful some snippets for the productive 10X engineer.
 - [awesome-uvx](https://github.com/carlosferreyra/awesome-uvx) - A collection of Python tools available for use with uv tools.
 - [x-odus](https://github.com/ccamara/x-odus) - A list of relevant organisations that have decided to break relationswhips with X and have made a public statement.